RockitBootcamp/Student-Resources/JavaScript/13 AMD/README.md

 By breaking the signature down into its parts, we can understand what is going on.

-The first parameter `['multiply']` is an Array that describes which **dependencies** you need.
+The first argument `['multiply']` is an Array that describes which **dependencies** you need.
 "Dependency" is just a way of saying "the code here needs this module to function".
 In other words, in the function above, any code within it needs the multiply module.

-The second parameter `function(multiply) {...}` is your callback function.
+The second argument `function(multiply) {...}` is your callback function.
 This function will be called once all of the dependencies are finished loading.
 You can see here the first parameter is named after the first dependency listed.

 So putting that all together, we can see how we can now access the multiplication module: